programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 The output is a count of how often each part-of-speech tag ("pos") occurs in the entire book.

 - *Split* with `groupby()`: We took the token count dataframe that is set to `tl` and grouped by the part-of-speech (`pos`) level of the index.
-This means that rather than thinking into terms of rows, Pandas is now thinking of the `tl` DataFrame as a series of smaller groups, the groups selected by a common value for part of speech.
+This means that rather than thinking in terms of rows, Pandas is now thinking of the `tl` DataFrame as a series of smaller groups, the groups selected by a common value for part of speech.
 So, all the personal pronouns ("PRP") are in one group, and all the adverbs ("RB") are in another, and so on.
 - *Apply* with `sum()`: These groups were sent to an apply function, `sum()`.
 Sum is an aggregation function, so it sums all the information in the 'count' column for each group.
 For example, all the rows of data in the adverb group are summed up into a single count of all adverbs.
 - *Combine*: The combine step is implicit: the DataFrame knows from the `groupby` pattern to take everything that the apply function gives back (in the case of 'sum', just one row for every group) and stick it together.

-`sum()` is one of many convenient functions [built-in](http://pandas.pydata.org/pandas-docs/stable/groupby.html) to Panadas.
+`sum()` is one of many convenient functions [built-in](http://pandas.pydata.org/pandas-docs/stable/groupby.html) to Pandas.
 Other useful functions are `mean()`, `count()`, `max()`.
 It is also possible to send your groups to any function that you write with `apply()`.

 > groupby can be used on data columns or an index.
 To run against an index, use `level=[index_level_name]` as above.
 To group against columns, use `by=[column_name]`.

 Below are some examples of grouping token counts.

-- Find most common tokens in the entire volume (sorting by most to least occurrances)
+- Find most common tokens in the entire volume (sorting by most to least occurrences)
   - `tl.groupby(level="token").sum().sort_values("count", ascending=False)`
 - Count how many pages each token/pos combination occurs on
   - `tl.groupby(level=["token", "pos"]).count()`